fss1/ntp_checker/README.md

 #### Max Positive V Negative Offset

 Another graph of max positive and negative offset was considered.
-Additional entries were made for in the database for maxpos and maxneg offset.
+Additional entries were made for in the database for measurement 'maxoffset' to provide maxpos_server and maxneg_server offset values each time the script is run.
 This is taken from the internal server pool and exclues external references.

 #### Grafana configuration